 AS3745:2010 Planning for emergencies in facilities (the "Standard") is the current publication providing guidance on emergency preparedness.
 The objective of the Standard is to enhance the safety of people in facilities by providing a framework for emergency planning utilising the built environment as appropriate.

-GPS has researched, developed and provided Security and Patron Management Plans for licensed premises throughout Australia for over 20 years.
+GPS has researched, developed and provided Venue Management Plans for licensed premises throughout Australia for over 20 years.
 Our expertise is well recognised throughout industry, by regulators and the legal profession.

 CPTED is a well known program for reducing opportunities for crime.
 Historically, strategies rely upon the ability to influence offender decision-making that precede criminal acts.